LuisFalva/ophelia/index.md

 # Motivations 🚀

-As Data Scientist or Data Analyst don't want to waist too much time guessing how damn 😬 we may use PySpark's API in a correct and optimized way, sometimes we just want a prompt answer instead of a full nicely code.
+As Data Scientist or Data Analyst don't want to waist too much time guessing how damn we may use PySpark's API in a correct and optimized way, sometimes we just want a prompt answer instead of a full nicely code 😬.
 With the intent of that, this project aims to help to reduce the complexity of the analytical lifecycle for every DA or DS who uses PySpark frequently.

 Now is the turn of a new smart and very extravaganza Ophelia serving to optimize the learning curve with PySpark's must common functionality features such as: